openmobilityfoundation/governance/technical/Working_Group_Management.md

 * Chairs create meeting agendas on the [Wiki](https://github.com/openmobilityfoundation/mobility-data-specification/wiki) and add link to WG pages.
 * Run WG meetings and add notes to meeting Wiki pages and on appropriate Github Issues/PRs.
-* The release announcements and process schedule will be communicated to WG formum by the chair.
+* The release announcements and process schedule will be communicated to WG forum by the chair.
-* [Meeting agendas](https://github.com/openmobilityfoundation/governance/blob/master/technical/Conference_Call_Meeting_Guidance.md) will be communicated via [mds-announce](https://groups.google.com/a/groups.openmobilityfoundation.org/forum/#!forum/mds-announce) by the chair at least two days prior.
+* [Meeting agendas](https://github.com/openmobilityfoundation/governance/blob/master/technical/Conference_Call_Meeting_Guidance.md) will be communicated to the WG forum and [mds-announce](https://groups.google.com/a/groups.openmobilityfoundation.org/forum/#!forum/mds-announce) by the chair at least two days prior.
 * Deliverables from a WG are developed by its Contributors and the WGSC.
 * Maintainers review and approve contributions.
 * Contributors fork the repository, and make their PR on the OMF repository.